proatgram/Obsidian-Vault-Backup/SudoCraft/Sudocraft Save Data Format.md

 1. Chunk Filename (string)

 ## Chunk File
+This file contains all of the data for the changed blocks in one chunk.
+Each "Level" will take up two Y coordinate, the first one being for changed blocks, and the second one being for changed objects.
+For example on the first Y level for ground level would be some grass that has been mined, while on the next one there would be trees and bushes that have been mined.
+Each chunk is 32x32, with two Y coordinates for each level.

+Like the Level Data file, the "Set" system is replaced by coordinate numbers.
+Each coordinate number

+### First Set of Entries
+The first set of entries contains some basic chunk information.
+1. Chunk coordinate

+###

 ## Data Explanation
 This section explains the data values or each file and what they mean.
 We will be refering to data in hexadecimal.
 Each data structure, (eg. string) will have a type descriptor, a byte, and then after that, a size value, which is four bytes.
 And then the data.
 The amount of data contained in the data section must have the same size as the size descriptor.